apify/apify-docs/content/academy/puppeteer_playwright/executing_scripts/injecting_code.md

 ## [](#next) Next up

-Next, we'll be learning a bit about how to collect data using Playwright/Puppeteer.
-There are two main ways to do this, so [next exciting lesson]({{@link puppeteer_playwright/executing_scripts/collecting_data.md}}) will be about both of them!
+Next, we'll be learning a bit about how to extract data using Playwright/Puppeteer.
+There are two main ways to do this, so [next exciting lesson]({{@link puppeteer_playwright/executing_scripts/extracting_data.md}}) will be about both of them!